AnswerDotAI/teleprint/DEV.md

 ## Transcript persistence

-Outputs persist client-side from the block model (richer than kernel-side repr flattening: exact streams, error structures, real PNG bytes), one row per cell, the value being the cell's outputs as a verbatim **nbformat outputs JSON array** (the iopub dicts we already consume -- zero schema invention, and export-to-ipynb or to a solveit Dialog is nearly a SELECT).
-Storage: **IPython's own history.sqlite, extended with our tables** (Jeremy: reuse the db, add tables -- old ipyai's claude_prompts already lived alongside the history/sessions tables), so `(session, line)` references are real same-db joins against the kernel's numbering.
-Rules: prefix new tables (`ipyai_*`) against future IPython schema collisions; NEVER flip the db's journal mode (WAL persists and it is the kernel's file first); writers use busy timeouts and short transactions (the kernel's HistorySavingThread is a concurrent writer); write at cell completion.
-Images are capped at 2M pixels per image at persist time (`_cap_images`; display stays full size).
-Kernel-side `db_log_output`/ipythonng flattening stays OFF for ipyaing: that machinery answers vanilla terminal IPython's needs, not a block-model app's ('%history -o' in-kernel parity is the one thing forgone).
+The session IS its file: one dialog `.ipynb` per session under `./.ipyai/sessions/` (uuid names, a self-excluding `.gitignore`), written whole and atomically on every event (aidialog's `write_ipynb`) -- solveit's model exactly, so a session file opens in Jupyter or solveit as-is.
+Outputs persist client-side from the block model (richer than kernel-side repr flattening: exact streams, error structures, real PNG bytes) as verbatim **nbformat outputs** on each message.
+The kernel id, model, and think level ride in the notebook metadata: resume warm-attaches the stamped kernel when it is still alive.
+History navigation and ghost suggestions mine this directory's session files per mode; IPython's `history.sqlite` and the old `ipyai_*` tables are out of the picture entirely (superseded 2026-08: the gateway made kernel-side storage wrong -- a shared or remote kernel's db is not ours to write).

 ## ipyai assistant wiring

 The session IS a Dialog (aidialog): `add_cell` appends code/note messages (bare-string cells become markdown notes; outputs are verbatim nbformat), `run_prompt` appends a prompt message and sets its output to the reply.
-Ctx = `dlg2hist`; `$`var``/`!`cmd`` expansions are extra str parts prepended to the final prompt's parts.
+Ctx = `dlg2hist`; `$`var``/`!`cmd`` refs both evaluate in the kernel at turn time (! via the kernel's own `getoutput`: stdout+stderr, kernel cwd, `var_expand` interpolation) and merge into one synthetic variables turn at the top of history (aidialog's `vars_hist`).
 On backend failure the pending prompt message is removed so a retry cannot double it (regression-tested).

 One stream, two consumers: the AsyncChat stream tees into fastllm's AsyncStreamFormatter